raspberrypilearning/ai-image-prompt/en/step_1.md

 ### You will need:
 Before you begin, you'll need access to an image generator.

+If you are under the required age limits or prefer to host *your own* AI image generator on a Raspberry Pi, follow our instructions [here](insert placeholder URL){:target="_blank"}.

 A free image generator with no sign-up required is available at [Craiyon.com](www.craiyon.com), but requires you to be the [age of majority](https://en.wikipedia.org/wiki/Age_of_majority){:target="_blank"} in your country or older.

 Other online tools are available, but require registration with a current email address.
 Some examples include: